wmo-im/wis2box-training/documentation/docs/answers/csv2bufr-answers.md

     csv2bufr data transform ex_3.csv --bufr-template mappings_3.json
     ```

-    You should see the error:
+    You should see the following error:

     ```bash
     Column RH not found in input data